santiaghini/seed-counter/README.md

 Example: `VZ254_BF.tif` and `VZ254_FL.tif`

 ### Colorimetric mode
-**Colorimetric mode** requires a single RGB image per sample where transgenic seeds express a marker that displays color visible to the naked eye, such as the [RUBY reporter](https://www.nature.com/articles/s41438-020-00390-1).
+**Colorimetric mode** requires a single RGB image per sample where transgenic seeds express a marker that displays color visible to the naked eye that is distinct from the color of the wild-type seed.
 The file name itself is used as the sample name.
+This is currently optimized for the [RUBY reporter](https://www.nature.com/articles/s41438-020-00390-1).

 ## Usage